Ylianst/MeshCentral/docs/docs/install/index.md

 Once you get MeshCentral installed, the first user account that is created will be the server administrator.
 So, don't delay and navigate to the login page and create a new account.
 You can then start using your server right away.
 A lot of the fun with MeshCentral is the 100's of configuration options that are available in the config.json file.
 You can put your own branding on the web pages, setup a SMTP email server, SMS services and much more.

 You can look [here for simple config.json](https://raw.githubusercontent.com/Ylianst/MeshCentral/master/sample-config.json), [here for a more advanced configuration](https://raw.githubusercontent.com/Ylianst/MeshCentral/master/sample-config-advanced.json) and [here for all possible configuration options](https://raw.githubusercontent.com/Ylianst/MeshCentral/master/meshcentral-config-schema.json).
-You can also take a look at the [MeshCentral User's Guide](https://meshcentral.com/docs/MeshCentral2InstallGuide.pdf) and [tutorial videos](https://www.youtube.com/@MeshCentral/videos) for additional help.
+You can also take a look at the [tutorial videos](https://www.youtube.com/@MeshCentral/videos) for additional help.

 ## Video Walkthru